 El Centro has plenty of food and shopping options; you can find a gift shop, food court, and a lounge for some delicious cocktails.

 Located near Disney’s Fort Wilderness Resort & Campground, Disney’s Wilderness Lodge boasts a natural, earthy aesthetic and implements Native American elements.
 The main lodge is inspired by the Old Faithful Inn, a mainstay for tourists visiting Yellowstone National Park.

 The lodge is constructed from beautiful pine wood and displays authentic totem poles.
 In addition, guests can enjoy viewing Native American artefacts and reading-related myths, legends, and stories.

 Couples visiting Disney’s Wilderness Lodge will enjoy transportation to Magic Kingdom, Disney’s Contemporary Resort, and Disney’s Fort Wilderness Resort & Campground.

 Rooms feature a private balcony or patio, an in-room safe, WiFi (for an additional fee), an ironing board and iron, a coffee maker, and a mini-refrigerator.
-Room rates start around $400 per night.
+Room rates start at around $400 per night.

-Activities for couples range from playing games in the arcade, swimming in Copper Springs Creek, or visiting the spa and fitness center.
+Activities for couples range from playing games in the arcade, swimming in Copper Springs Creek, or visiting the spa and fitness centre.
 For nature-loving couples, you can enjoy a warm nighttime campfire, watch a movie under the stars, or join a fishing excursion.

-Additionally, guests can rent bikes and ride around the resort, taking in the natural views and catching a glimpse of the animal life.
+Additionally, guests can rent bikes and ride around the resort, taking in the natural views and catching a glimpse of animal life.

-For food, there are restaurants nearby, including the Whispering Canyon Cafe or Geyser Point Bar.
+There are restaurants nearby, including the Whispering Canyon Cafe or Geyser Point Bar.